Click below for June’s highlights!

 “Before I was dealing with all the challenges [of being a caregiver] alone, which creates more stress.
 Now, by exchanging information and experiences with other members and the two empathetic facilitators, I come away with helpful suggestions.
 Mostly, I’m grateful to have a place to talk, and even cry, and feel supported.” — Daniella

-We empower women via conferences, seminars, webinars, and workshops.
-Our recent webinar “Art as Therapy” was a great success.
-We have also had our presentations “Breakthroughs in Breast Cancer Treatments” and “The Power of Financial Independence – COVID and Beyond”.
+We empower women via conferences, seminars, webinars, workshops, and interviews.
+Our recent interview “Black History Always with Dr. Bessie W. Blake” was a great success.
+We have also had our presentations “Good-bye to the Tax Filing Blues – Tax Trauma Terminated Workshops” and “Intimate Partner Violence and Stalking Awareness Discussion Panel”.
 Click here to view presentations of our past events.

 Click here for details on upcoming events: